GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/understanding-noise/index.md

 For example, would an advertiser be confident in changing their campaign strategy or budgets, based on the fact that Campaign A had 15 conversions and Campaign B had 16?

 If the answer is no, noise is irrelevant.
-You would design your data collection in a way that enables you to answer yes to the question above.

 What you will want to do is configure your API usage in such a way that: